-Our emphasis is on identifying treatment timings and active ingredients that control willow-carrot aphid and minimise the risk of transmission of virus.
+Our emphasis has been on identifying treatment timings and active ingredients that control willow-carrot aphid and minimise the risk of transmission of virus.

 To aid treatment timing we have developed a simple day-degree forecast based on information provided by the Rothamsted Insect Survey on captures of winged aphids in the network of suction traps in the UK.
 Information from the suction traps at Wellesbourne and Kirton were used to estimate the mean number of D° from 1 February until the first aphid of the year is caught in a suction trap (the start of the migration to carrot).
 This is after approximately 360D° above a base temperature of 4.4°C.

-We have also been identifying active ingredients that control willow-carrot aphid on carrot crops in HDC Project FV 375 and the SCEPTRE project.
+We have also identified active ingredients that control willow-carrot aphid on carrot crops in HDC Project FV 375, the SCEPTRE project and the SCEPTREplus project.

 Bulletins using the day-degree forecast are available on the AHDB Pest Bulletin website hosted by Syngenta.